3liz/qgis-lizsync-plugin/lizsync/install/sql/README.md

 The files inside the `audit` folder are taken from https://github.com/Oslandia/audit_trigger/blob/master/audit.sql

+They have been modified to allow storing the synchronization data for each audit line !

 ### Schema lizsync

 Generation of the `lizsync` schema SQL files is made via